matthew0241/CPlayersGuide/Master Syntax List.md

 - Combining data (fields) and the oeprations on that data (methods) into a well-defined unit (a class is one example)
 ## - **Object-Oriented Principle #2:** Information Hiding
 - Only the object itself should directly access its data
+## - **Object-Oriented Principle #3:** Abstraction
+- The outside world does not need to know each object or class's inner workings and can deal with it as an abstract concept.
+Abstraction allows the inner workings to change without affecting the outside world.

 ## Enumerations
 - A custom type that lists a set of allowed values